 Uncompressed Audio Formats

-Uncompressed audio is exactly what it sounds like: real sound waves that have been captured and converted to digital format without any further processing.
-As a result, uncompressed audio files tend to be the most accurate but take up a LOT of disk space—about 34 MB per minute for 24-bit 96 KHz stereo.
+Uncompressed audio consists of real sound waves that have been captured and converted to digital format without any further processing.
+As a result, uncompressed audio files tend to be the most accurate but take up a LOT of disk space—about 34 MB per minute for 24-bit 96KHz stereo.

 PCM stands for Pulse-Code Modulation, a digital representation of raw analog audio signals.
 Analog sounds exist as waveforms, and in order to convert a waveform into digital bits, the sound must be sampled and recorded at certain intervals (or pulses).